Pallavi-2500/Virtual_Cricket/1_Requirements/README.md

 * The results are displayed and the useer is asked whether they would like to play again.
 * The user either chooses to Pla again or Quit.
 In case, the user chooses to play again, a fresh game begins.

+## Cost and Features

+* The game application allows user to enter their details.
+* Allows single player mode.
+* Provides play again feature and avoids relaunching of game in case the user wants to play again.

 ## SWOT Analysis

 ![SWOT](https://user-images.githubusercontent.com/81741838/114584532-68177400-9ca0-11eb-95fc-171f8ec4230f.PNG)